 Online Astronomy eText: The Planets

 Panoramic view of the Pathfinder landing site.
-Rocky debris from ancient (flash flooding?) is overlain by thick layers of wind-blown dust and sand, while the sky above is colored a dusky orange by suspended dust.
-Near image center, the Sojourner rover is examining the rock nicknamed "Yogi" (see image further below).
+Rocky debris from (most likely) ancient flash flooding is overlain by thick layers of wind-blown dust and sand, while the sky above is colored a dusky orange by suspended dust.
+Near image center the Sojourner rover is examining the rock nicknamed "Yogi" (see image further below).
 (IMP Team, JPL, NASA, apod000514)